yungcheeze/exahype/README.md

 # This is the ExaHyPE project #

+## General remarks ##

+* Run tests before you commit
+* Document your code with doxygen
+* Disable auto-formatting of your IDE or follow the google code-style => Code/Miscellaneous/.clang-format

 ## Commit guidelines ##

-Please
-* Run tests before you commit

-*    Don't commit the following:
+Please, don't commit the following:

      * Binary files (\*\.o, executables, \.\.\. ) excluding those necessary for the documentation